Spencer Tracy: Stock theater and Broadway (1923–1930)

-Fox (1930–35)
+Fox (1930–1935)

 In 1930, Broadway was being scouted to find actors to work in the new medium of sound films.
 Tracy was cast in two Vitaphone shorts (Taxi Talks and The Hard Guy), but he had not considered becoming a film actor: "I had no ambition in that direction and I was perfectly happy on the stage", he later explained in an interview.
 One person who saw Tracy in The Last Mile was director John Ford.

 Ford wanted Tracy for the lead role in his next picture, a prison movie.
 Production company Fox Film Corporation was unsure about Tracy, saying that he did not photograph well, but Ford convinced them that he was right for the role.
 Up the River (1930) marked the film debut of both Tracy and Humphrey Bogart.
 After seeing the rushes, Fox immediately offered Tracy a long-term contract.
 Knowing that he needed the money for his family, with his young son deaf and recovering from polio, Tracy signed with Fox and moved to California.
 He appeared on the stage only once more in his life.

 Winfield Sheehan, the head of Fox, committed to making Tracy a bankable commodity.
 The studio promoted the actor, releasing ads for his second film Quick Millions (1931) with the headline "A New Star Shines".
 Three films were made in quick succession, all of which were unsuccessful at the box office.
 Tracy found himself typecast in comedies, usually playing a crook or a con man.
 The mold was broken with his seventh picture, Disorderly Conduct (1932), and it was the first of his films since Up the River to return a profit.

 In mid-1932, after nine pictures, Tracy remained virtually unknown to the public.
-He considered leaving Fox once his contract was up for renewal, but a rise in his weekly rate to $1,500 convinced him to stay.
+He considered leaving Fox once his contract was up for renewal, but a raise in his weekly salary to $1,500 convinced him to stay.
 He continued to appear in unpopular films, with Me and My Gal (1932) setting an all-time low attendance record for the Roxy Theatre in New York City.
 He was loaned to Warner Bros. for 20,000 Years in Sing Sing (1932), a prison drama co-starring Bette Davis.
 Tracy was hopeful that it would be his break-out role, but despite good reviews, this failed to materialize.